Part 1: get your mindset right.

 The problem: our arms are pulling our torso down.

 As our legs “stole” our lower back, our arms pull down our upper back, shoulders, neck and chest.
 This causes shoulder problems, neck tension, posture issues and lower back problems – Just to name a few.

 We compress and stagnate ourselves, damage our circulation and general health.

-So improving the arms-torso relationship means getting familiar with your shoulder joint: the separation point between your torso and your arm.
+The shoulder joint separates your torso from your arm.
 Practically, you can locate this separation by:

 - Raising your arm up.

 - Bending your elbow to take your arm all the way back down.

 Your armpit is the most useful spot to use here, and it’s critical for improving all postural and tension issues in your upper back area.